ChamikaShashipriya99/Online_Shopping_System_Payment/README.md

 *   `shopping_DB.sql`: SQL script for setting up the `shopping` database and the `payment` table.
 *   `.settings/`, `.classpath`, `.project`: Eclipse IDE project configuration files.

-## Contributing

-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please feel free to:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes.
-4. Submit a pull request.